Rajarshi1001/CS661_Project/README.md

 > The dataset is provided under the `./data` directory

-> The main dash application is present in main.py file
+> The main dash application is present in app.py file

->
+> All the notebooks are present in the `./notebooks` directory
 ## Libraries used

 1. plotly express